heyiamantara/ziply-url-shortener/README.md

    NEXT_PUBLIC_APP_URL="http://localhost:3000"
    ```

-4. Run the development server:
+4. **Start Development Server**
    ```bash
    npm run dev
    ```

-5. Open [http://localhost:3000](http://localhost:3000) to see your app in action.
+5. **Run the App**
+   Open your browser and visit: 👉 [http://localhost:3000](http://localhost:3000)

+---

 ## 🛡️ Safety Check System

-Ziply uses a dual-layer approach to ensure link safety:
+Ziply uses a dual-layer security approach to ensure link safety:

-1.  **AI Analysis**: Gemini analyzes the URL structure, domain age, and potential deceptive patterns to provide a detailed safety score.
-2.  **Heuristic Flags**: A fast, pattern-based system checks for risky TLDs (like `.zip`, `.click`), Punycode (IDN) deception, and direct IP addresses.
+### 1️⃣ AI-Based Analysis
+Powered by **Google Gemini AI**, it evaluates:
+- URL structure & potential deceptive patterns.
+- Domain reputation and registration age.
+- Contextual intent to provide a detailed risk explanation.

+### 2️⃣ Heuristic Detection
+A fast rule-based system that flags:
+- **Suspicious TLDs**: `.zip`, `.click`, `.top`, etc.
+- **Punycode (IDN)**: Spoofing attempts using international characters.
+- **Direct IP-based URLs**: Attempts to bypass domain-based security filters.

+### 🚨 Flag Handling
-Flagged links are kept in a "pending review" state and show a detailed reason to the user, helping prevent phishing and malware spread.
+Risky links are marked as **“Pending Review”**.
+Users receive a clear, detailed explanation of why the link was flagged, helping prevent the spread of phishing and malicious content.

+---

+## 💡 Why Ziply?
+Unlike traditional URL shorteners, Ziply prioritizes **security + transparency**, ensuring users not only shorten links—but also understand the risks behind them.

+## 🤝 Contributing
+Contributions are welcome!
+Feel free to fork the repo, open issues, and submit pull requests.

-## 📄 License
+## ⭐ Support

-This project is open-source and available under the [MIT License](LICENSE).
+If you find this project useful, consider giving it a ⭐ on GitHub!